-by Paul Swaddle
+by Paul Swaddle and Joseph Healey

-Specification is the skill of recording specific requirements about work you (or your client) want to be carried out.
-A construction specification is a well-structured, detailed description of the quality, standards, workmanship, materials, and completion of work to be done which evolves across a project.
-Specifications are often prepared by architects, engineers, and designers referred to as specifiers, and may be published as part of the contractual documentation for contractors to be read in parallel with models and drawings, and as part of the handover information.
+1. What is a specification?Specification is the skill of documenting specific requirements about the work to be carried out on a building project.
+A construction specification is a well-structured, detailed description of the quality, standards, workmanship, materials, and completion of work, which evolves across a project.
+Specifications are usually prepared by architects, engineers, designers and specifiers.
+They may be published as part of the contractual documentation for building contractors, to be read in parallel with schedules, drawings and sometimes models, and later forming part of the handover information.

+2. How do you write a specification?A specification is a written document comprising a wide range of subheadings, usually called trade sections or work sections, which describe the work to be done by the contractor of the project.
+It will often refer to the drawings or schedules in the project and may feature preliminaries or addenda to provide further information, all designed to avoid discrepancy and ambiguity, so that the project construction runs smoothly.
 Specification information can be captured at any stage of the design process.
-Early client requirements and high-level building performance should be recorded and will develop over time into choices about the systems and products needed, and description of their performance against standards, key properties, and manufacturers.
-Specification platforms like NBS Chorus provide template clauses for a range of system types, kept updated with the latest references, and allow you to issue published versions of your work at key project stages.
+From early stage client requirements through to high-level building performance; accurate details should be recorded and developed into specific choices about the systems and products needed.
+This will also include descriptions of their performance against standards, regulations, and manufacturer’s installation guidelines.
+Specification platforms like NBS Chorus provide template clauses for all building types, kept updated with the latest references, and allow you to issue published versions of your work at key project stages.

 3. Why are specifications important?